ajlopez/SimpleBroadcast/README.md

 - 0.0.1: Published
 - 0.0.2: Published
-- 0.0.3: Updated to use SimpleMessages 0.3, in master, not published yet.
+- 0.0.3: Published, updated to use SimpleMessages 0.4.
+Adding error event to client in code.

 ## Contribution